Jash-2000/L293D-Library-Arduino/README.md

 The connection diagram, corresponding to my Library is as follows:
 ![Open Connection Schematic Folder](https://github.com/Jash-2000/LM293D-Motor-Controller-Library/blob/master/Connection%20Schematic/Schematic.JPG)

+I have added detailed explaination of all the connections in "Connection Schematic" folder in this repository( )

 ## About LM293D/L293D
 ---------------------
 LM293D is dual, H-bridge Motor Controller IC.